 What should you do on your business/life plan retreat day:

 - Be open to what will happen – having the right attitude on business plan retreat day is half the battle.
-Whether you had a fantastic year, or a disappointing one, this is the day where you chart your NEW course.
+Whether you had a fantastic year, or a disappointing one, this is the day when you chart your NEW course.
 Be open to what’s possible and to what your heart tells you is possible.

 - Allow for changes – your retreat day is only one day in 365 to accomplish your goals.
 Your plan is a living document and changes will be made.
 Don’t focus on perfection, focus on larger ideas and the smaller ideas will fill in in the days ahead.

 - Stay focused – spending an entire day on your plan can get exhausting.
 Change up your scenery as required to keep you fresh and focused on the task at hand.

 - Start to block time in your calendar for the projects and action items you’ve identified – at least for the next 6-8 weeks.
 As you complete tasks, you can adjust your schedule and future time blocks.